Angélique Duchemin: Professional career

-Duchemin became ill at her boxing club in Thuir on the evening of 28 August 2017, and was treated by cardiac massage before being taken to hospital in Perpignan.
-She died, seemingly of a pulmonary embolism on the morning of 29 August 2017.
+Duchemin became ill at her boxing club in Thuir on the evening of 28 August 2017, and received CPR before being taken to hospital in Perpignan.
+She died on the morning of 29 August 2017.
 An autopsy determined that the cause of death was an edema in the brain resulting from a heart problem, and also that there was no evidence of either doping or brain damage.
 She founded the Boxing Club of Thuir.
 At the time of her death Duchemin was an undefeated French, European and world champion.
+She had been scheduled to participate in a title match on 12 October.

+Her father had died after a heart attack while he was painting boxing ring posts in 2013.
+The gym that Angélique Duchemin established was given her name, and in 2018 her partner Xavier Gilabert became the trainer there.